awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 To ensure that there is sufficient time to process messages, use one of the following strategies:
 + If you know \(or can reasonably estimate\) how long it takes to process a message, extend the message's *visibility timeout* to the maximum time it takes to process and delete the message\.
 For more information, see [Configuring the Visibility Timeout](sqs-visibility-timeout.md#configuring-visibility-timeout) and [Changing a Message's Visibility Timeout](sqs-visibility-timeout.md#changing-message-visibility-timeout)\.
-+ If you don't know how long it takes to process a message, create a *heartbeat* for your consumer process: Specify the initial visibility timeout \(for example, 2 minutes\) and then—as long as your consumer still works on the message—keep extending the visibility timeout by 2 minutes every minute\.
++ If you do not know how long it takes to process a message, create a *heartbeat* for your consumer process: Specify the initial visibility timeout \(for example, 2 minutes\) and then—as long as your consumer still works on the message—keep extending the visibility timeout by 2 minutes every minute\.

-**Note**
+**Important**
-If you need to extend the visibility timeout for longer than 12 hours, consider using [AWS Step Functions](https://aws.amazon.com/step-functions/)\.
+The maximum visibility timeout is 12 hours from the time that Amazon SQS receives the message\.
+Extending the visibility timeout does not reset the 12\-hour maximum\.
+If your consumer needs longer than 12 hours, consider using [AWS Step Functions](https://aws.amazon.com/step-functions/)\.

 ## Handling request errors<a name="handling-request-errors"></a>